sryza/spark-timeseries/README.md

 spark-ts
 =============

-A Scala / Python library for interacting with time series data on Apache Spark.
+A Scala / Java / Python library for interacting with time series data on Apache Spark.

 Docs are available at http://cloudera.github.io/spark-timeseries.